DeborahAkinyeye/DeborahAkinyeye-2/README.md

    * Data Transformation & Modelling
    * Power Pivot
    * Results
-   * Conclusions
+   * Conclusion
 # Goal Of The Analysis
 The aim of the analysis is to draw insights from the raw data provided, by evaluating the customers satisfaction level with the services administered by the organisation.
 # Data Transformation & Modelling
-Data was collected from MavenAnalytics,it contains responses from customers.The data was cleaned in power query,modelled into Fact table and Dimensions tables.
+Data was collected from MavenAnalytics,it contains responses from customers.The data was cleaned in power query,modelled into Fact and Dimensions tables.
 The tables created were;
  * Fact table: It contains all responses provided by the clients
  * Dim Flight Delay: It contains responses on Depature delay and Arrival delay.
  * Dim In-flight services: It contains responses on questions related to services offered on the airplane.